MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 ## The Lamb Shift

 This subtle change in the electrons probability distribution leads to a shift in its energy levels, in what is referred to as "The Lamb Shift".
 If you bear with me a little longer, we can get into how we can quantify it for our Hydrogen atom.
-Let's first study the shift caused by one mode, with spatial wave-vector k and frequency $\omega_k$, on an electron.
+Let's first study the shift caused by one mode, with spatial wave-vector k and frequency $$\omega_k$$, on an electron.
 The force experienced by the electron due to an electric field is given by:

 $$
 F=m_ea=e\epsilon